Ahtisham-Shakir/Appointments-Calender/README.md

         yarn dev

 This will run The App on localhost.
-Now you can access Todo using url given in your command line.
+Now you can access Appointments-Calender using url given in your command line.